magentabusiness/magentabusiness.github.io/docs/iot-gateway/getting-started.md

 ---
 layout: docwithnav-gw
-title: Getting started with ThingsBoard IoT Gateway
+title: Getting started with IoT Hub IoT Gateway
 description: Configure MQTT, OPC-UA, and Modbus connectors to establish connections with their respective demo servers in the Docker container and retrieve data.

 ---